ProgSomel/turio-client/README.md

 ## Dark and Light Mode Toggling:
 -There is a toggling button on Navbar.
 User can toggle between dark and light mode by clicking this button

+# 2. Selected Category 🔥

+#South Asia:
+-Bangladesh
+-Thailand
+-Indonesia
+-Malaysia
+-Vietnam
+-Cambodia

-# 2. NPM Packages Used 🔥
+# 3. NPM Packages Used 🔥

--AOS Package
 -Animate.css
--React-leaflet
--Swiper slider
+-Lottie-react
+-React Awesome Reveal